HodayaAngela/Bcard-React-Project/README.md

 ## installations

-To run this project, install it locally using npm
+To run this project, install it locally using npm:

 ### client side :